ruzica4/finding-frauds-while-tracking-imbalanced-data/README.md

 ## Short description

 #### Data_cleaning.ipynb notebook
-* Unnecessary features (columns) was removed and the feature space was reduced from 151 to 24
+* Unnecessary features (columns) have been removed and the feature space has been reduced from 151 to 24
 * There is a graph/histogram representation for each considered feature
-* Cleaned data is saved in the Cleaned_data.csv file and it contains 1270217 rows (dropped down from 2260701 rows).
+* Cleaned data is stored in the Cleaned_data.csv file and contains 1270217 rows (dropped down from 2260701 rows)

 #### Feature_engineering_and_modeling.ipynb
-* Imputer with mean-strategy was used to fill in the missing values
+* The mean -strategy imputer was used to fill in the missing values
 * Categorical features were encoded
-* Encoded and imputed data can be found in the Encoded_data.csv file
+* Encoded and imputed data was stored in the Encoded_data.csv file
 * For prediction, I used the following classifiers: XGBClassifier, RandomForestClassifier and DecisionTreeClassifier